Recreational therapy: Credentialing

-There are currently four states with Recreational Therapy licensure (Utah, North Carolina, New Hampshire, and Oklahoma).
+There are currently five states that require a Recreational Therapy licensure (Utah, North Carolina, New Hampshire, New Jersey and Oklahoma).
 To practice Recreational Therapy in these states, professionals must possess a current, valid state license.
-In addition to the four currently licensed states, numerous other states are currently moving toward developing licensure.
+In addition to the five currently licensed states, numerous other states are currently moving toward developing licensure.
 Through the Joint Task Force on Recreational Therapy Licensure sponsored by the American Therapeutic Recreation Association and the National Council for Therapeutic Recreation Certification, significant progress is being made in the licensure arena.
 Licensure is being pursued by the profession as a further means of protecting the public from potential harm.